auth0/auth0-PHP/README.md

 ## News

 - The version 2.x of the PHP SDK was updated to work with Guzzle 6.1.
-For compatibility fith Guzzle 5, you should use 1.x branch.
+For compatibility with Guzzle 5, you should use 1.x branch.
 - The version 1.x of the PHP SDK now works with the Auth API v2 which adds lots of new [features and changes](https://auth0.com/docs/apiv2Changes).

 ### *NOTICE* Backward compatibility breaks